What is Altitude Sickness?

 Rhodiola crenulata is a plant found commonly in high altitudes (3500m-5000m) in mountainous regions of the world including the rocky mountains of western Canada and United states.
 A few studies have been conducted on rhodiolas effects on both endurance and high altitude performance.
 It has been shown that long-term supplementation of rhodiola root increased the swimming tolerance in mice significantly.
 This translates to an improvement in athletic performance in humans as well.
 Further investigation discovered that this herb acts in a similar way to cordyceps on vasodilation, and improving oxygen efficiency at a cellular level (Chen C.Y, et al., 2014).

-For a more information on altitude sickness check this out by the well informed 420 Alpine Club.
+For a more information on altitude sickness check this out by 420 Alpine.